andreasBritten/MediaMatcher.js/readme.md

 How to use?
 ======

-You are ready to use MediaMatcher after six steps:
+You are ready to use MediaMatcher after these steps:

-1. Download and add MediaMatcher.js to your site
+ - Download and add MediaMatcher.js to your site

 <pre>
 	&lt;script type="text/javascript" src="./MediaMatchter.js"&gt;&lt;/script&gt;
 </pre>

-2. Create a new MediaMatcher Object.
+ - Create a new MediaMatcher Object.
 Pass your media queries as key values of an object and add to them all "CSS" (css), "JavaScript" (js) and "MatchObjects" (obj) you want to load/unload if the associated query matches/unmatches ("MatchObjects" are explained below).

 <pre>
 	&lt;script&gt;